What is the impact of shipping on climate change?

 What is the purpose of developing slow steaming?

 Reducing the (operational) speed of ships multiplies the positive effects of an energy efficiency index, as it results in burning less fuel and therefore emitting less CO2 and other greenhouse gases.
 It also contributes to significantly lower emissions of air pollutants such as NOx and PM, with benefits greatly outweighing costs.
-Slow-steaming is often regarded as the most cost-effective way to reduce CO2 emissions as it can be done at almost no cost while translating into operational savings.
+Slow-steaming is often regarded as the most cost-effective way to reduce CO2 emissions as it can be done at almost no cost while translating into operational savings (for more on this see here).

 Is the industry already practicing slow steaming?